Get extra lift from AOPA. Start your free membership trial today! Click here

 The letter also says current restrictions already placed on operators at the two heliports also likely violate the Airport Noise and Capacity Act of 1990 and other federal statutes.
 If the new bill passes, the coalition warns, all restrictions could face legal challenges.

 The industry coalition has commenced an email campaign encouraging its respective memberships to contact the New York City Council to oppose the measure.
-AOPA members located within the five New York City boroughs are encouraged to contact their local city council member.
+AOPA members located within the five New York City boroughs are encouraged to contact their local council member.

 Jay Wiles